philsitumorang/nvim/README.md

 - Terminal inside Neovim - ToggleTerm
 - Autocomplete, suggests, snippets - CMP
 - TUI Git - Lazygit
-- None-ls - formater with pretterd and eslint
+- None-ls - formater with prettierd and eslint

 ### How to install